If you have received a post card asking you to renew in person, you must do so. The only exception to this is made for active-duty military members.

 If you have received a post card asking you to renew in person, you must renew at a DMV office.

-If your card has been expired 31 days to one year, you may renew by mail if otherwise qualified or in person at a DMV office.
-A $10 late fee will apply.
-If your card has been expired one year or more, you must renew in person and you will have to show proof of identity.
+If your ID has been expired one year or more, you must renew in person and you will have to show Proof of Identity.

-If you are outside of Nevada - If you received a renewal notice, you may renew by mail up to one year after expiration.
-ID cards which have been expired 31 days to one year may be renewed by mail (if otherwise qualified) with an additional $10 late fee.
-Mail your renewal notice.
+If you are outside of Nevada - If you received a renewal notice, you may renew by mail up to 30 days after expiration.
+ID cards which have been expired 31 days to one year may be renewed by mail (if otherwise qualified) with an additional $10 late fee using an Application for Nevada Driver License by Mail (DMV 204).
+Please contact us for eligibility requirements.

 If you did not receive a renewal notice, please call or email and include your current address for instructions.